PSaiYashwardhan/projects/README.md

 # projects
-in this repositary i am going to upload all the codes.
+In this repositary I am going to upload all the codes.